phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_gradient.md

 vals = [0.01, 0.03, 0.05, 0.1, 0.3, 0.5]  #Gradients of interest
 ~~~

-Next, we provide some import statements.
+Next, we provide some import statements for dependencies.

 ~~~ python
 import numpy as np